Table of Contents

 An American photographer and modern art promoter, he was instrumental in making photography an accepted art form.
 He is also known for his well-known art galleries where he worked to introduce many Avant-grade European artists to the USA.
 Alfred stressed that, apart from the painters, photographers are also and should be considered as artists.

 Contribution of Alfred Stieglitz

-The greatest contribution of Alfred is remarkable.
-Besides of photography, Alfred was also interested in Avant-garde.
-He owned a few famous art galleries of New York and through these, he introduced some great event-grade artists to the nation.
+The greatest contribution of Alfred into the history of the digital camera is the representation of day to day life into a still frame.
+Besides photography, Alfred, interested in Avant-garde.
+He owned a few famous art galleries in New York and through these, he introduced some great event-grade artists to the nation.

 Felix Nadar is a French caricaturist and journalist in his early life.
 Later when the era of photography started on, become a photographer.
 He is especially remembered for contributing an important factor into photography- using artificial lights in photography.
 An interesting fact is, Nadar was a friend of famous fiction writer Joules Verne, and thus two friends were inspired by each other.

 Apart from the successful application of artificial light, Nadar was also famous for another great concept.
 Portrait photography, which is one of the most populated sectors of the modern photographic industry- was firstly introduced by Nadar.
 By that time, Nadar was known as close friends of many famous personalities like Joule Verne, peter Kropotkin, Alexander Dumas and George Sands.

 Nadar introduced portrait photography with these sorts of famous personalities, and eventually, the concept of portrait photography spread out like wildfire.